 PWR 1RE: The Rhetorics of Meritocracy and Deservedness in an Unequal Society

 In this course we will examine the rhetorics of meritocracy within and beyond the university.
-From applying to jobs and auditioning for a role to running for an elected position and even applying for a visa, we believe–or at least want to believe–that our qualifications and hard work will be the primary criteria used to assess us, that these things correspond to deservedness.
+From interviewing for jobs and running for elected office to pitching our writing and even applying for a visa, we believe–or at least want to believe–that our qualifications and hard work will be the primary criteria used to assess us, that these things correspond to deservedness.
 However, systemic inequalities–less funding in predominantly Black and/or Brown schools, the individual wealth needed to run for office, the lack of women in STEM, or the dearth of Asian Americans in high-ranking corporate positions—point to the limits of meritocracy and to the ways it may largely function more as a myth than as a reality.
 To that end, we will also consider how narratives and processes of meritocracy relate to, legitimize, and mask inequalities of race, class, gender, and disability.
-We will also explore questions of undeservedness, such as means-testing in welfare programs, the elimination of humanities departments due to their supposed inutility, and the backlash against teachers’ and other public sector and ‘white collar’ unions.
+We will also examine questions of deservedness and undeservedness, such as the lack of downward mobility among the wealthy, means-testing in welfare programs, and CEO pay.

-To explore the rhetorics of meritocracy, we will analyze academic works, speeches, personal essays, and, most importantly, each other’s work.
+To explore the rhetoric of meritocracy, we will analyze academic works, speeches, personal essays, and, most importantly, each other’s work.
 Over the course of the quarter, you will engage in an individual research and writing project investigating meritocracy–or the lack thereof– or other questions of deservedness in an area of your choice.
-Possible research topics include an analysis of the rationales for and against affirmative action policies in higher education (in the US or elsewhere), of meritocracy as a mechanism against corruption in bidding processes for major construction projects, of the narratives that support and oppose the moral panic over transgendered athletes, of how deservedness is depicted in your favorite television series, or of discussions about the quality of AI generated art and media.
+Possible research topics include college-admissions for student athletes, how the federal government awards funding to firms combating climate change, the narratives that support and oppose the moral panic over transgendered athletes, and whether AI reduces or amplifies racial biases in hiring.

 Major Assignments